 Pregnancy is supposed to be filled with aches and pains or at least all the common discomforts that come with growing a little person, right?
 Well, I am counted among the lucky ones to normally have just a few of these symptoms and remain quite functional, despite a little morning sickness during the first trimester.
 Now, I will say that these symptoms were exacerbated during this twin pregnancy and right around my 25th week, it was a whole new ballgame of pain.
 I had a fairly quick onset of severe pubic pain and subsequent sciatica into my groin, especially on the left side.
 It all happened over the course of just a few days and I have a couple of suspicions as to WHY it began:

 - Long car rides.
 The wedding weekend was a 4 hour drive away (both directions, mind you), and the work trip was nearly 5 hours one-direction and that trip was pretty short–just a 2 day turnaround before needing to make the same drive back home.
 What this means is I’m doing a LOT OF SITTING.
 And believe it or not, sitting is actually worse than standing.
-I can’t pinpoint why, but sitting just puts the weight and pressure on all the wrong places down there and letting it have time to “settle” in that position for an extended period of time is no bueno.
+It puts the weight and pressure on all the wrong places down there and letting it have time to “settle” in that position for an extended period of time is no bueno.

-Maybe the pain was due to the positioning of the growing babies or my body making natural preparations for the birth in another 3 months (and doing it doubly fast with twins!)…..BUT…the thing is, that approximately 10 days after experiencing this horrid pain, I’m actually now COMPLETELY PAIN FREE (and *update* I’m now 31 weeks–and huge–and STILL pubic pain free, woohoo!!!
-Wait, another update: 34 weeks now and, while massive, I’m still pain-free in my entire pelvic region!).
+Maybe the pain was due to the positioning of the growing babies or my body making natural preparations for the birth in another 3 months (and doing it doubly fast with twins!)…..BUT…the thing is, that approximately 10 days after experiencing this horrid pain, I’m actually now COMPLETELY PAIN FREE.

 - THIS EXERCISE.
 I came across this home exercise video in my online research and began implementing it right away.
 Twice a day at first and now I’m usually just doing it in the mornings (at night too, if I remember).
 I believe it does exactly what the therapist says it does: resets the pelvis into the proper upright position.